sonata-nfv/tng-sdk-descriptorgen/README.md

 Options:

+* Directly access the descriptor generator without download or installation on https://sonata-nfv.github.io/tng-sdk-descriptorgen/ (auto. updated) or http://sdk.5gtango.eu/ (may be outdated)

-* Download the repository and open `index.html` in a web browser to use it locally (tested with Firefox 58)
+* Download the repository and open `index.html` in a web browser to use it locally
 * Download the repository and deploy the Descriptor Generator as a Docker container (see below)
-* Simply go to tango-sdk-sandbox.cs.upb.de (or soon sdk.5gtango.eu) to access the tool directly (running as Docker on a VM)

 ## Docker deployment